ChIPs Network

 1809

-First women to apply and receive a U.S. Patent in her own name.
-Mary Dixon Kies creates a process for weaving straw with silk that was adopted by the New England hat-making industry.
+Mary Dixon Kies was the first woman to apply and receive a U.S. Patent in her own name.
+She created a process for weaving straw with silk that was adopted by the New England hat-making industry.

 1836